jomeesters/CD/README.md

 ## Problems I have encountered during my assignment:

-* Making the yml file for the tests and the deployment took a lot of time, I needed extra info about the matter and read alot of articles to fully understand how it works especially about conditional deployment but I managed to found the right info in github workflow syntax.
+* Making the yml file for the tests and the deployment took a some time, I needed extra info about the matter and read alot of articles to fully understand how it works especially about conditional deployment but I managed to found the right info in github workflow syntax.

 * In the process of deploying, I kept getting the error `Host key verification failed`.
 Furthermore I have alot of problems using the needed keys (public and private) but after alot of trial and errors I managed to fill in the right keys into the settings and preferences.
 Also I got an error Ssh: handshake failed: ssh: unable to authenticate, attempted methods [ none publickey] which I couldn't solve at the first place but after looking for answers on the net I manage to solve the problem by changing the key algorithm on the server.
+Setting up the configuration of nginx and systemd CD service was also a challenge but all in all I managed to let it work.
+A very nice assignment and I learned a lot by trial and error.